AtmolanderMimi/basm/book/src/built-in-instructions.md

 Cells which hold the result of operations are of course not zeroed.

 Apart from that, instructions also assume that address arguments don't have the same value (aka "alias", but that word has another meaning in basm).
-An instruction statement passed in with two of the same addresses have unspecified behaviour.
+An instruction statement passed in with two of the same addresses has unspecified behaviour.
 Most often, this ends up locking the program in an endless loop, although it can also cause other undesirable behaviour.

-Lastly, notably, instructions assume that the values of the cells at output addresses are 0.
+Lastly, instructions assume that the values of the cells at output addresses are 0.
-If that condition is not met, an instruction which *"sets a cell to a value"* would rather *"increment a cell by that value"*.
+If that condition is not met, an instruction which *"sets a cell to a value"* will rather *"increment a cell by that value"*.

 ## Notable Instructions